Clomid 《Clomiphene》

 Humblemedicals.com

 Always take this medicine exactly as your doctor has prescribed for you.
-Clomid is an oral medicine to be taken by mouth, swallow the dose prescribed by a doctor with a small amount of water, do not chew or break the tablets.
+Clomid is an oral medication taken by mouth.
+Swallow the dose prescribed by a doctor with a small amount of water; do not chew or break the tablets.
 Do not exceed the recommended doses.
 Check with your doctor or pharmacist if you are not sure.

 Usual dosage of clomid

 are given daily, far from meals, for five days, starting on the 5th day of the menstrual cycle.
-In patients with amenorrhea, treatment can be started at any time.
-If pregnancy does not occur after six causes of treatment, it is unlikely to act and treatment should be discontinued.
+In patients with amenorrhoea, treatment can be started at any time.
+If pregnancy does not occur after six courses of treatment, it is unlikely to act, and treatment should be discontinued.

 Main side / adverse effects

-Like other medicine, clomid can cause side effects although not everybody get them the following side effects may occur.*
+Like other medicines, Clomid can cause side effects, although not everybody gets them.
+The following side effects may occur.*

 • Hot flushes